prathamj937/Shell-Scripting/README.md

 Copy
 Edit
 0 2 * * * /path/to/backup.sh

 Runs the backup at 2:00 AM every day.

+2nd Project:

+📌 1.
+Project Title
+A simple and descriptive name like:
+System Monitoring Dashboard using Bash & Flask

+📄 2.
+Project Overview
+Explain briefly what the project does:

+Monitors CPU, memory, disk usage, and uptime.

+Uses a shell script to collect data.

+Displays the data on a webpage using Flask.

+⚙️ 3.
+Features
+List the main things it can do:

+Real-time system stats

+Auto-refresh dashboard

+Lightweight and fast

+Works on any Linux system

+🧰 4.
+Technologies Used
+Mention what tools you're using:

+Bash (to collect stats)

+Python & Flask (to serve dashboard)

+HTML/CSS (to make it look clean)

+📦 5.
+Installation Steps
+Step-by-step guide a beginner can follow:

+Create a project folder.

+Write your shell script.

+Create the Flask Python file.

+Install Flask using pip.

+Make the script executable.

+Run the Flask server.

+Open the dashboard in your browser.

+🖥️ 6.
+How to Run on Linux VM
+Explain this since you're using Oracle VM:

+Boot your Ubuntu VM.

+Open Terminal.

+Run your Python Flask server.

+Access http://localhost:5000 in a VM browser.

+If needed outside VM: set up port forwarding in Oracle VM settings.
 👨‍💻 Author
 Made by Pratham Jain
 A beginner-friendly toolkit to learn and practice Bash scripting & automation.